The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: Numerical results

 \section{Numerical results}

 In this section we present and discuss our numerical results.
 We shall first address the helicity flip Odderon and the associated gluon Sivers function obtained from the perturbative computation of three gluon exchange.
 Then, we illustrate the properties of that Sivers function (such as its magnitude, sign definiteness etc.) by the example of a specific physical process.
-Lastly, we show the effect of BFKL resummation of contributions $\sim (\alpha_s \log x_0/x)^n$. \\
+Lastly, we show the effect of BFKL resummation of contributions $\sim (\alpha_s \log x_0/x)^n$.
+The figures shown in this section were obtained with the exponential quark-level LCwf, see appendix~\ref{sec:LCwf-qqq}.
+We have verified that the alternative power-law wave function of app.~\ref{sec:LCwf-qqq} produced very similar results. \\

 Fig.\ref{fig:odderon_dist_vegas} shows the transverse momentum dependence of the forward, helicity flip Odderon at $x_0$.
 We may guess the following functional behavior of the helicity flip Odderon:

 The best fit parameters for the exponential wave function in appendix \ref{sec:LCwf-qqq} are $\mathcal{N}=0.036\text{ GeV}^{-2},\ Q_b=0.331\text{ GeV},\ Q_c=0.220\text{ GeV}$.
 Note that the fit is not meant to describe the analytic form beyond $k_\perp \simeq 1$~GeV.